tecwithdiksha/tecwithdiksha/README.md

 <h2 align="left">Hi 👋!
 My name is Diksha Shinde and I'm a IT student from SPPU university </h2>
-<h3 aling="centre"> ABOUT ME: I'm Diksha Shinde, a second-year IT student at SPPU University with a passion for learning new technologies.
+<h3 aling="centre"> ABOUT ME:
+  I'm Diksha Shinde, a second-year IT student at SPPU University with a passion for learning new technologies.

 ●I'm currently working towards becoming a full-stack developer, and I have a strong foundation in C++, DSA, HTML, CSS, and JavaScript.
 I'm also interested in AI, data science, IoT, Google Cloud, and Microsoft Azure.

-●In addition to my studies, I've also worked as a freelancer and achieved various internships in social media management, video editing, technical writing, and graphic design.

-● I'm a highly motivated and results-oriented individual with a strong work ethic.
-I was an second main lead anchor in my college's cultural fest and a co-ordinator of our technical collage event.

 I'm excited to use my skills and experience to make a positive impact on the world.
 I'm confident that LinkedIn will help me connect with like-minded individuals and opportunities to grow my career.
 ###